shaodongw/livescribe/README.md

 A corresponding `file.scrbl` will then be present in the same directory where `file.xml` is found.

-# Caveats

-0. The Scribble writer at the moment, is mostly rudimentary.

 # Todo

 0. Improve Scribble writer.